Background

 France between 1922 and 1945

-While living in France Simenon was the correspondent of Revue Sincere of Brussels.
+While living in France Georges Simenon was the correspondent of Revue Sincere of Brussels.
 He wrote articles and sent them for publishing.
 He also penned short stories for popular magazines.

 USA and Canada 1945 – 1955